rickalouani/Rancher-howto/Article.md

 and do require Linux and configuration management skills.

 Let's look at a hypothetical deployment of a Kubernetes cluster on AWS using KOPS:
-A minimum list of requirement would be inlcude: understanding of AWS fundamentals
+A minimum list of requirement would inlcude:

+Understanding of AWS fundamentals
   - setup AIM accounts with the proper permissions
   - Setup Route53
   - Setup an S3 bucket to host the cluster configuration